 Sustainable cocoa turns Cameroon’s farmers into conservation champions

 Florence Louma is a happy woman.
-During the last cocoa harvest in early 2019, she made a profit of over USD $1,700, making her the top-earning female cocoa farmer in Kagnnole village, Somalomo, at the border of Dja Faunal Reserve in eastern Cameroon.
+During the last cocoa harvest in early 2019, she made a profit of over USD $1,700, making her the top-earning female cocoa farmer in Kagnnole village, Somalomo, at the border of Dja Faunal Reserve in south-eastern Cameroon.
 At the fermentation shed she has rigged up inside her cocoa farm, Florence patiently stirs a huge drum filled with cocoa beans that have been fermenting for the past 48 hours.
 Bees buzz excitedly in the small space, attracted by the sweet fragrance of ripe cocoa.

 “The cocoa has to ferment for six days, and you have to stir it every two days to ensure that the fermentation process is even.
 After you take it out [of the drum], you then spread it to dry before you package it for sale to brokers,” explains Florence, who just turned 30.